BCOMM-User-Documentation/Github-User-Documentation/docs/branching.md

 # Task 2 - Creating and Merging a Branch on a Local Repository

-Creating a **branch** allows a developer to create a duplicate of their workspace to create changes on.
+Creating a **branch** allows a developer to create a duplicate of their **local repository** to create changes on.
 This means any changes that damage the project structure are easily reversible by simply switching back to the original **branch**.
 In this section we will go through how to

 * create a **branch** in your **local repository**